 - Qualifiers like “What’s your budget?” or “What is the desired project launch date?” – These questions can help you determine at the outset if the inquiry will be a good fit for your business.

-Pro tip: Customize the placeholder text in each form field.
+Pro Tip: Customize the placeholder text in each form field.
 Providing examples helps potential clients provide the exact information that will be most useful to you.
 It can also give prospects more information about your business.
 Make-up artist Angela Nunnink uses placeholder text in her form’s “estimated budget” field, below, to let clients know her budget minimum.

-Mistake #2: Straying from your brand
+Mistake #2: Straying From Your Brand

 It’s important to provide a seamless client experience, especially when clients are first reaching out to you.
 Make sure your form’s colors, fonts and wording all represent your brand.
 PJ Dunn of Going Lovely Events keeps her contact form, below, on-brand by using photography and colors consistent with her business.

-Pro tip: Steer clear of using colors that don’t contrast enough with your website’s background.
+Pro Tip: Steer clear of using colors that don’t contrast enough with your website’s background.
 Pick colors that make your form easy to read, encouraging visitors to complete all fields and hit submit.

-Mistake #3: Burying its location
+Mistake #3: Burying Its Location

-Mistake #4: Using one form for everything
+Mistake #4: Using One Contact Form for Everything

 Tweak the questions you ask based on your customers’ specific inquiry type.
 If you have multiple lines of business, follow the best practice of creating a separate contact form for each one.
 For example, imagine a web designer who splits her time between doing web-design projects and teaching web-design workshops.
 By using multiple contact forms, she can customize the questions she asks and place the forms on different sections of her website.

-Mistake #5: Sending delayed responses
+Mistake #5: Sending Delayed Responses

 As soon as someone submits a contact form, they’ll receive an automated email response from you with your brochure, pricing, or any other materials you think would help close the deal.
 Even though it’s automated, each response feels customized with relevant information that showcases your business.
-Just use HoneyBook’s Workflows feature to set it up and you’ll never miss an inquiry response again.
+Just use HoneyBook’s Automations feature to set it up and you’ll never miss an inquiry response again.